gawlk/gawlk/README.md

 Building:

 - Ancre: The yellow book of the internet
-- SYP (Secure your profits): A [website](https://syp.tech) that helps you invest in cryptocurrencies
+- syp (secure your profits): A [website](https://syp.tech) that helps you invest in cryptocurrencies

 Paused: